 That I have labored to bring about a system of society by which it is impossible for one to hoard millions, through the improvements in machinery, while the great masses sink to degradation and misery.
-As water and air are free to all, so should the inventions of scientific men be applied for the benefit of all.
-The statute laws we have are in that they rob the great masses of their rights "to life, liberty, and the pursuit of happiness."
+As water and air are free to all, so should inventions of scientific men be applied for the benefit of all.
+The statute laws we have are in opposition to the laws of nature, in that they rob the great masses of their rights to "life, liberty, and the pursuit of happiness."